 Joseph Reagle is an Assistant Professor of Communication Studies at Northeastern, a faculty associate at the Berkman Center for Internet and Society at Harvard, and author of Good Faith Collaboration: The Culture of Wikipedia (The MIT Press, 2010).
 He received his Ph.D., and was an adjunct faculty member, at NYU’s Department of Media, Culture, and Communication.
 As a Research Engineer at MIT’s Lab for Computer Science and Working Group Chair and Author within IETF and W3C, he contributed to several specifications on digital security and privacy.
 He also helped develop and maintain W3C’s privacy and intellectual rights policies (i.e., copyright/trademark licenses and patent analysis).
 Dr. Reagle has degrees in Computer Science (UMBC), Technology Policy (MIT), and Media, Culture, and Communication (NYU).
 He served as a fellow at the Berkman Center for Internet & Society, has been consulted on new-media related projects, and has been profiled, interviewed, and quoted in national media including Technology Review, The Economist, The New York Times and American and New Zealand Public Radio.
 His current interests include infocide, geek feminism, and comment culture.

-Karen M. Sandler is the Executive Director of the GNOME Foundation.
+Karen M. Sandler is the Executive Director of the Software Freedom Conservancy.
 She is known for her advocacy for free culture and free software, particularly for software transparency on medical devices.
-Prior to joining GNOME, she was General Counsel of the Software Freedom Law Center.
-Karen continues to do pro bono legal work with SFLC and serves as an officer of the Software Freedom Conservancy.
+Past positions include the Executive Director of the GNOME Foundation and General Counsel of the Software Freedom Law Center.
+Karen continues to do pro bono legal work with SFLC.
 She is also pro bono General Counsel of QuestionCopyright.org.
 Before joining SFLC, Karen worked as an associate in the corporate departments of Gibson, Dunn & Crutcher LLP in New York and Clifford Chance in New York and London.
 Karen received her law degree from Columbia Law School in 2000, where she was a James Kent Scholar and co-founder of the Columbia Science and Technology Law Review.
 Karen received her bachelors degree in engineering from The Cooper Union.
 She is also a recipient of the O'Reilly Open Source Award.
 You can find Karen on Identi.ca as @kaz.

 Caroline Simard is passionate about building better workplaces for women and underrepresented minority talent in science and technology fields through evidence-based solutions.
-She is currently Associate Director of Diversity and Leadership at the Stanford School of Medicine and a STEM diversity consultant.
-Prior to joining Stanford, Caroline was Vice President of Research and Executive Programs at the Anita Borg Institute, where she led the creation and dissemination of solutions to further diversity in scientific and technical careers in industry and academia, working with executives and faculty of leading technology companies and academic institutions.
-Prior to ABI, Simard was a Researcher at the Center for Social Innovation of the Stanford Graduate School of Business.
+She is currently Research Director at the Clayman Institute for Gender Research at Stanford University and a STEM diversity consultant.
+Caroline was previously Associate Director of Diversity and Leadership at the Stanford School of Medicine and prior to joining Stanford, she was Vice President of Research and Executive Programs at the Anita Borg Institute, where she led the creation and dissemination of solutions to further diversity in scientific and technical careers in industry and academia, working with executives and faculty of leading technology companies and academic institutions.
 Caroline holds a PhD from Stanford University.
 Her publications have focused on technical human and social capital, solutions to recruit, retain, and advance technical women, underrepresented minorities in STEM, the diffusion of best practices, open innovation, regional clusters of innovation, and social networks.
 You can find her on twitter at @csimard.